Thomas55555/husqvarna_automower/README.md

 Your Husqvarna account username/password used for the *Automower® Connect*  phone app is required.
 Most users probably created a Husqvarna account during initial mower setup.

+1. Make sure, that the exgernal url on the page `Settings -> Network` in the field `Internet` is set to your external url.

-1. Go to <https://developer.husqvarnagroup.cloud/> and sign in with Husqvarna account.
+2. Go to <https://developer.husqvarnagroup.cloud/> and sign in with Husqvarna account.
 Sign in page has password recovery/reset using registered email address if needed.
 Authorize *Developer Porthole* to access Husqvarna account when prompted.

-2. After signing in you will be automatically redirected to "Your applications".
+3. After signing in you will be automatically redirected to "Your applications".
 (Otherwise go to: <https://developer.husqvarnagroup.cloud/applications>)

-3. Create a new application:
+4. Create a new application:

    * Name is required but can be anything, for example "My Home Assistant"